martijnbolt/tau/README.md

    * gather knowledge and agree or disagree over it, and perform automated actions arising from the discussion
    * a decentralized program that everyone writes, a program that is waiting for its users to tell it what to do.
 That program can be the rules of the blockchain itself, effectively [democratizing the rules of governance](https://thecreativecrypto.com/the-first-million-person-conversation-interview-ohad-asor-of-tau-chain/) at the most fundamental level allowing all users equal rights
 1. Self-defining deterministic logic
-   * Tau doesn't guess the people's opinion. that's the main reason we use logic
+   * Tau doesn't guess the people's opinion. that's the main reason we use logic, not ML for example
    * Why the logic was chosen with regard to partial fixed point
    * Tau uses PFP logic known from Finite Model Theory with PSPACE-complete expressiveness, decidability and self-defining properties (Imhof, 1999 "Logics that define their own semantics")
 1. Tau